pteehan/pteehan.github.io/about.md

 permalink: /about/
 ---

 I'm a professional data scientist with a software engineering and research background.
-I have several years experience using R to analyze data and build data products.
+I have several years' experience using R to analyze data and build data products.
 This website hosts my personal projects.

 ### Technical details